11-month-old girl recovered safely after South Los Angeles kidnapping

 The baby, identified as Heather, was found in downtown Los Angeles near 52nd Street and Broadway Monday afternoon.

-Details on her condition and the circumstances that led to her being found were not immediately disclosed.

-The 39-year-old man suspected in her kidnapping was also taken into custody.
+Police say two women had been taking care of the child overnight to help the man they thought was her father, not realizing the child had been kidnapped from her parents.

-The child was taken Sunday around 6 p.m. in the 8100 block of Western Avenue, and was reported missing Monday morning, the LAPD says.
+The child was taken Sunday around 6 p.m. from her home in the 8100 block of Western Avenue, and was reported missing Monday morning, the LAPD says.

 The girl was identified as Heather.